Natasha Speight

 Dr Natasha Speight is a senior lecturer at the School of Animal and Veterinary Sciences and is a registered veterinarian.
 Her current research focuses on the biology, health and diseases of South Australian populations of koalas, particularly oxalate nephrosis.

-My research focuses on the health and diseases of koalas, particularly oxalate nephrosis, Chlamydia and retrovirus.
-I lead the Koala Health Research Group at the School of Animal and Veterinary Sciences.
+My research is focused on various aspects of the health and diseases of koalas, including oxalate nephrosis, Chlamydia and retrovirus, and outcomes following bushfire-related burns.

 Oxalate nephrosis, a disease in which calcium oxalate crystals are deposited in the kidneys leading to renal dysfunction (Speight et al, 2013;2014), affects many koalas in the Mount Lofty Ranges population of South Australia.
 Oxalate nephrosis may have an underlying genetic cause, as well as involve other factors including dietary oxalate (Speight et al, 2013), climate (Speight et al, 2018) and gut bacteria (Speight et al, 2019).
 Understanding the cause and risk factors of this disease will assist with diagnosis and management of affected koalas.